Have a question about foot problems, appointments or what to expect when you come into the Healthy Life Foot Clinic?

 Below we have a few of our most frequently asked questions.
 Have a read through and if you cannot find what you’re after feel free to contact us via the form on this page or reach out to us on the contact page.

 Please bring any recent xrays or scans of your foot and ankle.
 If you have any old insoles, arch supports or orthotics then bringing them will be helpful.
-A list of medications is important to see and lastly please bring at least one other pair of shoes as footwear often will give us clues as to what may be wrong with your feet.
+A list of medications is important to see and lastly please bring at least one other pair of shoes as footwear can often give us clues as to what may be wrong with your feet.

 If you have private health cover with Podiatry, then you will generally be able to receive a rebate on your visit or services provided.
 If you are unsure if you are covered, we encourage you to contact your health insurer for more information.
 We have onsite HICAPS facilities so we can process your claim on the spot.